 The Windows 10 upgrade process drags old files, settings, and programs from your previous Windows system to your new one.
-If you want a completely fresh system, though, you have a couple options.
+Microsoft allows you to get an entirely fresh system by performing a clean install.

 This is particularly useful if you’ve purchased a new Windows 10 PC and it includes manufacturer-installed bloatware you don’t want.
 Or, you may need to perform a clean install on a computer without an existing Windows system after installing a new hard drive.
 Of course, you’ll miss out on the good pre-installed apps, like the free DVD player program that comes with many PCs.
 However, you can always install VLC to get DVD playback or use one of the more fully featured Windows Media Center alternatives.